calugj/authentication-cps/src/report/authentication.typ

 0) 0
 ```

-This correctly removes the device whose ID is 0.
+The IoT device sends a short coded message with type ```kt DEAUTH```, and is correctly interpreted by the Server as it removes the device whose ID is 0.

 ```console
 1) [IoT]        ID: 0           Auth: false